Share post:

 Sell your property

-Selling seems to be the initial strategy for landlords.
+Selling seems to be the landlords’ initial strategy.
 Instead of analysing the additional compliance and cost implications, some property owners are just choosing to exit the PRS.

-While you wait for the right offer, you can transform your property into a short-term rental.
+If you can wait for the right offer, you can turn your property into a short-term rental.
 This ensures you keep earning from the property and that it stays in good condition through regular housekeeping and maintenance between bookings.
 The short-term rental also ensures the property stays open for buyer viewings.

 Hold efficiently